Healthy Food VS. Junk Food: What is the Difference?

 Junk foods are high in calories, fat, sugar, salt, and processed carbohydrates but low in nutrients such as vitamins, minerals, and fibres.
 Eating junk food regularly can put you at risk of obesity and other chronic diseases such as diabetes, heart disease, and cancer.

 Eating junk food is of no good use.
 They are addictive and enhance your cravings.
-Some examples include fizzy beverages, fried potato products like fries or chicken, tinned products like biscuits or chips, sweets like cakes, cookies, or ice cream, and junk foods like pizza and burgers.
+Examples include aerated drinks, deep-fried snacks such as French fries or fried chicken, processed snacks like chips or candy bars, sugary desserts such as cakes or cookies or ice creams, and fast food items such as pizza and burgers.

 About the Author